If you’ve always hankered to live beside the seaside, why not take a sneaky peak at our top reasons for moving to Weston-super-Mare?

 Weston isn’t your usual old-fashioned seaside town, partly thanks to Banksy the anonymous Bristol graffiti artist (famed for his satirical street art) who opened a temporary anti-establishment “bemusement” park in 2015.
 It is reported that Banksy holidayed in Weston as a child and that his temporary exhibition, which featured artwork by the likes of Damien Hirst, attracted 150,000 visitors and generated around £20m extra revenue for the town.
 So, if it is cool enough for Banksy who are we to argue…..?!

-If you are thinking about moving to Weston-super-Mare, then you can find out more information about our house removals service here, or view our storage services if you need storage whilst you make your move.
+If you are thinking about moving to Weston-super-Mare, then you can find out more information about our Weston-super-Mare removals services right here, or view our storage services if you need storage whilst you make your move.

 To get a free quote for your move, please fill in our enquiry form and a member of our team we will be in touch.